martinber/dso-guide/README.md

 - Implement filters and sort

-- Improve GoTo, right now you lose the position where you were on the list

 - Check the tr references on DSOs, they are not going to work with filters

 - Add note saying that times are always e.g. UTC-6.
 Including future times, even